FidelOdongoTech/sacco-auth-system/README.md

-# Stima Sacco Debt Management System - Authentication & Authorization!
+# Stima Sacco Debt Management System - Authentication & Authorization

 This is all about setting up a super secure and user-friendly authentication and authorization system for our Sacco Debt Management application.
 We're using some powerful tools here: **Keycloak** for handling all the identity magic, and **Angular** to build a slick frontend that ties it all together.